Xenko/BeachBall/README.md

 #### New Features
 * Caged Logicat solver implemented (under the Logicat Auto Clicker option).
+* Logicat only audio alert implemented.

+#### Bug Fixes
+* Fixed ONG only audio alert so it actually works.

 #### Behind the Scenes
 * Namespaced variables/methods in a BeachBall object to prevent potential JS crossover issues.
 It's not pretty, but I think it works.